blindnet-io/product-management/user-stories/US-07-Generic-GDPR-request-service.md

 **As a** company receiving GDPR request (with or without Privateform account)

-**I want to** transfer the request to another company if the request concerns data I gave to another company
+**I want to** transfer the request to another company if the request concerns data I transfered to another company

-**because** I need to be compliant, if a user wants his data deleted, I have to informed the other company I gave the user's data to also delete the data
+**because** I need to be compliant, if a user wants his data deleted, I have to informed the other company I transfered the user's data to also delete the data

+### US-07-2-05

+**As a** company receiving GDPR request (with or without Privateform account)

+**I want to** have an entry point for the GDPR request service embedded on the GDPR section of my website

+**because** my customers might direclty go to my website to make their GDPR request, and it is easier for my cutomers and for me to use this service